fenago/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 summarize_scores('cnn', scores)

 ```

+##### Run Notebook
+Click notebook `03_cnn_forecast_model.ipynb` in jupterLab UI and run jupyter notebook.

 Running the example first prints the RMSE for each repeated evaluation of the model.
 At
 the end of the run, we can see that indeed the model is skillful,
 achieving an average RMSE
 of 1,524.06, which is better than the naive model, the SARIMA model, and
 even the MLP
 model in the previous section.
 This is impressive given that the model
 operated on the raw data
 directly without scaling or the data being made stationary.

 The standard deviation of the score is large, at about 57 sales, but is^13 the size of the
 standard deviation observed with the MLP model in the previous section.
 We have some